retrogeek46/MyGameJams/README.md

   - Space exploration rpg based on audio cues and verbal hints (sounds quite a lot like zork hmmm)
   - add voice inputs

 ### GAMES MADE QUICK???
-FOUR
+FOUR<a name = "current_priority">
 - Link - https://itch.io/jam/games-made-quick-four
 - Deadline - Monday, 13th January 2020, 11:02am
 - Theme - __any__, make something while GDQ is running and you do something while watching the stream
 - Title - TBD
 - Synopsis
-  - Playable prototype for Bullet Time created from scratch
+  - Make changes to Suicide Time and implement a simple level generator which generates number of levels based on how old you are and at the end there is cake

 ### Finally Finish Something 2020
 - Link - https://itch.io/jam/finally-finish-something-2020